MetusM/Comet/README.md

 # How to configure Camera?

+Warning!
+People can upload custom images by using scripts and use the picture as photo in your hotel.
+Nothing dangerous can be uploaded however if you don't like porn images as example, please do NOT configure the camera.
+But as I seen sex commands before, I think it's no problem for the most of you!

 1. Upload the folder 'comet-imaging' to your website.
 2. Configure photo.php (make sure API is enabled in your comet.properties!)
 3. Make sure to grant write access to folder 'photos' in comet-imaging (Screen: http://prntscr.com/ei0typ)